Djibril Cissé: Family

 Cissé was born in France to Ivorian parents.
 He is also of Guinean descent.
-He was raised a Muslim and converted to Catholicism in 2007.
+He was raised a Muslim and converted from Islam to Catholic Christianity at the age of 15 after taking catechism classes at a training center in Nîmes.
 His late father, Mangué, was a professional footballer and had captained his country, before his parents moved to France in 1974.
 Djibril was the seventh and last child of his family, after siblings N'ma, Damaye, Abou, Fode, Seni and Hamed.
 In 2005, after his move to Liverpool, Cissé purchased a manor house in the village of Frodsham, Cheshire, and in doing so became Lord of the Manor of Frodsham.
 Soon after buying the house, his decision to refuse the Cheshire Forest Hunt permission to hunt on his land received substantial press coverage.
 On 18 June 2005, Cissé married former Welsh hairdresser Jude Littler.
 The wedding took place at Bodelwyddan Castle, with notable guests including Shaun Wright-Phillips and Cissé's French national teammates Louis Saha and Sylvain Wiltord.
 He got married in a tuxedo in the red of Liverpool.

 The couple divorced in October 2014 and have three children, Cassius, Prince Kobe and Marley Jackson.
 Cissé has a daughter, Ilona, from a previous relationship.
+Prince Kobe is currently on the books of the Liverpool academy.